 Table of Contents

-In this article we will discuss whether dogs get hairballs, causes and most common reasons why that happens, and what you can do to help your dog if he has a hairball, and how to prevent hairballs in your dog in the future.
+This article will discuss whether dogs get hairballs, causes and most common reasons why that happens, what you can do to help your dog if he has a hairball, and how to prevent hairballs in your dog's future.

 We will cover the following topics: